alessandroragano/measuring_mood_with_music/README.md

 python main.py --action=1 --dataset_mode="train"
 ```
 ### Prediction set features
 The prediction set features that we have provided in the repo cannot be recomputed since the audio files are protected by copyright.
-However, you could use your prediction set.
+However, you could use your own prediction set (e.g. chart music for any country).
-To compute features of your prediction set, follow these steps:
+To compute features of your own prediction set, follow these steps:
-1. Create the folder ```data/raw/test```.
+1. Create the folder ```data/raw/prediction```.
-2. Move the audio files to ```data/raw/test```.
+2. Move the audio files to ```data/raw/prediction```.
-3. Create the csv file ```data/annotations/test_annotations.csv``` with a column named ```song_id ``` that includes the filenames that you have in your folder.
+3. Create the csv file ```data/annotations/prediction_annotations.csv``` with a column named ```song_id ``` that includes the filenames that you have in your folder.
 4. Run this command
 ```
-python main.py --action=1 --dataset_mode="test"
+python main.py --action=1 --dataset_mode="prediction"
 ```

 #### Essentia features